MohammadAmin-Eskandari/TicTacToe-Minecraft/plugins/MohammadAminEskandari-40030112008/README.md

 and I can say it seemed very difficult at first , but after a while it got so exciting <br>
 I still see a lot of opportunities to update this plugin and I will ! <br>
 Hope you like it , Just like I did :)
+NOTE (Updated 13/7/2022) : some minor changes in user interface.